wearelighthouse/lightship/README.md

 `docker-compose down`

-We will try to include a `Makefile` with each project so see the projects `README.md` for more information on running that site with Docker.
+We will include a `Makefile` with each project so check the `README.md` for more information on running that site with Docker.

 ### Gotyas